-The implementation of Free Primary Education is critical to the achievement of EFA, which is a key objective under the Millennium Development Goals (MDGs).
+The implementation of Free Primary Education is critical to the achievement of Education For All (EFA), which is a key objective under the Millennium Development Goals (MDGs).

 The government must therefore continue to invest heavily and sustain FPE in order to provide an all inclusive education and training to all Kenyans irrespective of their region of origin, income status, gender, religion and any other disparities.
-It must invest in people by expanding access to schooling, targeting the needlest and providing safety nets for the working poor, those unable to work and special vulnerable and marginalized groups.